alexjackhughes/titan/Readme.md

 - The latest React features
 - Airbnb linting
 - Bulma theming set-up
-- Jest for unit tests
+- Jest and `react-testing-library` for testing
 - Storybook for component testing & visualisation

 It consists of three main projects:

-- `/client`: Where our client-side code is imported.
+- `/client` Where our frontend is set-up.
-- `/imports`:
+- `/imports`
-  - `/api`: Where all our Apollo code is written.
+  - `/api` Where all our Apollo code is written.
-  - `/startup`: where we initialise both the server and client side.
+  - `/auth` You can mainly ignore this folder, it just sets up the magic link.
-  - `/ui`: Where we write our React code.
+  - `/ui` Where we write our React code.
-- `/server`: Where our server-side code is imported.
+- `/server` Where our server is set-up.

-- `/meteor`: Which is boring meteor set-up.
+- `/meteor`: Boring meteor set-up.
-- `/node_modules`: Which are exciting packages.
+- `/node_modules`: Exciting third party packages.

 ## Getting Up and Running